zottelbeyer/QNAP-collectdinfluxdbgrafana/README.md

 - [ ] Add SNMP Values for NVMe Temp
 - [ ] Workaround collectd.conf not being able to use Docker ENVs?
-- [ ] Secure the communication with backend network in docker-compose.yml
+- [ ] Secure the communication with backend network in docker compose.yml
 - [ ]  issues?

 Sources Utilized: